Guilt92/Ytiruces/README.md

 - Manage nftables: Add, delete, flush, and display nftables rules.
 - Whitelist and Block IPs: Option to whitelist specific IP addresses (typically used for SSH access).
 - DDoS Protection: Implements basic DDoS protection by limiting incoming traffic.
--Save and Load Rules: Save the current nftables configuration and load it later.
+- Save and Load Rules: Save the current nftables configuration and load it later.
--Service Management: Start, stop, and restart the nftables service.
+- Service Management: Start, stop, and restart the nftables service.
--Add and Block Ports: Add or block specific ports.
+- Add and Block Ports: Add or block specific ports.
--Port Forwarding: Set up port forwarding for specific IP addresses or ports.
+- Port Forwarding: Set up port forwarding for specific IP addresses or ports.
--Advanced Options: Additional customization options for firewall settings and configuration.
+- Advanced Options: Additional customization options for firewall settings and configuration.

 ## Installation